Holomorphic curves in exploded manifolds: Compactness

 \

 We now have a type of convergence of the individual pieces we have cut our holomorphic curve into.
+The limit is unique in $\totl{\hat{\ex B}}$ and even $\totl{T\hat{\ex B}}$, but there is a choice of a translation in defining the limit of each piece in $\hat{\ex B}$.
+The translation chosen for all the pieces must be compatible or we will not be able to glue together the resulting limit pieces to get a curve.

 We shall now define a model for the exploded structure on our family that is too large, as it ignores the requirement that these pieces must fit together.
 Later, we shall cut down this model to reflect the requirement of the pieces gluing together.

 \